Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 Bootstrap-Framework used to build responsive websites e.g  Navigation and portfolio.

-W3C - Used to validate HTML & CSS code.
+W3C Markup Validation - Used to validate HTML.

+WSC CSS Validaion - Used to validate CSS.

 # Testing

-W3C - Used to validate HTML & CSS code. <br>
+W3C Markup Validaion - Used to validate HTML & CSS code. <br>

 Google Chrome developer - Used to check that my website was responsive on all devices.